yesnik/symfony-guides/api_platform.md

 This command will generate `/src/Entity/BlogPost.php`.

-To tell API Platform that we want to expose a class as an API we can use:
+To tell API Platform that we want to expose entity at `/src/Entity` folder as an API we can use:

 - *PHP >= 8.0*: Attribute `ApiResource` with `use ApiPlatform\Metadata\ApiResource`
 - *PHP < 8.0*: Annotation `@ApiResource()` with `use ApiPlatform\Core\Annotation\ApiResource`